 - Training – we offer training in how to become an MBCT teacher and a programme of continuing professional development.

-- Teaching – we offer 8 week MBCT courses, open to all, throughout the year.
+- Teaching – we offer introductory MBCT courses, open to all, throughout the year.

 - Charitable initiatives – we actively work to make MBCT accessible to all.

 As a charitable organisation we work to ensure the sustainability of the Centre’s mission, values, core activities and staff through robust governance, fund raising, financial management and ensuring the resilience and well-being of our staff and associates.